VenTheZone/dex-trading-agent/README.md

 ## 🔒 Authentication

 The application uses **automatic guest authentication** for simplicity.
 No login required - you're automatically signed in as a guest when you access the platform.

+**API Key Storage Options:**
-All API keys are stored locally in your browser for localhost deployments, or can be configured in backend environment variables for production deployments.
+- **Client-Side (Default)**: API keys stored in browser localStorage - ideal for personal use
+- **Backend Environment Variables**: Configure keys in `.env` or Convex Dashboard - ideal for self-hosted/production deployments
+- **Hybrid**: Client-side keys take priority, with backend keys as fallback

 ## 🔔 Trade Confirmation & Safety Features